clojure-emacs/orchard/README.md

 is tool-agnostic and *should* be reused between tools, instead of copied and altered in each and every tool.

+## API Documentation

+Documentation for the master branch as well as tagged releases will be generated [here](http://clojure-emacs.github.io/orchard/index.html).

 ## Usage

 Coming soon...